 Reflection is at the very core of an individual who extracts richness from their life experiences and grows from them.
 Particularly through the grueling progression of medical training, reflection is a critical means to mark one’s initiation and progression into the ranks of medicine.
 The first time we call a death.
 The first time we deliver bad news.
 The first time we lead a code.
 The first time we feel that we have truly made a change for the better in our patients’ lives.
 These are all milestone moments during the journey that demand time for careful, deliberate thought — which constantly forces us to re-evaluate ourselves and our value systems.

 A recent ethnographic study examined how patient experience feedback can prompt reflection in the clinical setting.
-Researchers interviewed nursing, medical and administrative staff on different types of patient feedback across eight acute care units in 3 NHS hospital trusts in the U.K. As revealed by the thematic analysis of patient experience data and interview data, formalized feedback from patients often prompted learning, reflection and ultimately meaningful changes in attitudes and practice.
+Researchers interviewed nursing, medical and administrative staff on different types of patient feedback across eight acute care units in three NHS hospital trusts in the United Kingdom.
+As revealed by the thematic analysis of patient experience data and interview data, formalized feedback from patients often prompted learning, reflection and ultimately meaningful changes in attitudes and practice.

 However, we frequently shy away from the process of reflection, simply because it is painful.
 As acknowledged by the researchers, reflection requires a “disorientating dilemma,” or a sense of uncertainty, that drives a deeper exploration of ourselves.
 Reflection compels us to confront the often concealed parts of ourselves that we do not want to face, oftentimes because they contradict our fundamental self-image.
 As professionals in-training, we prefer to view ourselves through rose-tinted glasses — the ever empathetic, ever benevolent, ever egalitarian individual who works for the health and well-being of all their patients.
 And while this idealized image may certainly underlie our actions, it might not always align with them.